Daniela Bianchi

-Daniela Bianchi (born 31 January 1942) is an Italian actress, best known for her role of Bond girl Tatiana Romanova in the 1963 movie From Russia with Love.
-She played a Soviet cipher clerk sent to entrap agent 007, James Bond.
+Daniela Bianchi (born 31 January 1942) is an Italian former actress, model and beauty pageant titleholder who was crowned Miss Universo Italia 1960 and represented her country at Miss Universe 1960 where she placed 1st Runner-Up.
+She is known for the role of Bond girl Tatiana Romanova in the 1963 film From Russia with Love.

+Early life

+Bianchi was born in Rome to parents from Sirolo, Marche in Central Italy.
 Bianchi's father was an Italian Army colonel.
 She studied ballet for eight years, and later worked as a fashion model.

+Bianchi was first runner-up at the 1960 Miss Universe pageant, where she was also voted Miss Photogenic by the press.

 Acting career

+Bianchi began appearing in films in 1958, initially as an extra.

-Born in Rome to parents from Sirolo, Marche in Central Italy, Bianchi was the first runner-up in the 1960 Miss Universe contest, where she was also voted Miss Photogenic by the press.
-Her film career began in 1958.
-In From Russia with Love her voice was dubbed by Barbara Jefford owing to Bianchi's heavy accent.
+In 1963, she starred as Bond girl Tatiana Romanova, a Soviet cipher clerk sent to entrap agent 007, James Bond, in the 1963 film From Russia with Love.
+Her voice in From Russia with Love was dubbed by Barbara Jefford owing to Bianchi's heavy accent.

-Bianchi starred in a number of French and Italian movies after From Russia with Love, the last being Scacco internazionale in 1968.
+Bianchi starred in a number of French and Italian films after From Russia with Love, the last being The Last Chance in 1968.
 One of her later films was Operation Kid Brother (also known as OK Connery and Operation Double 007), which was a James Bond spoof filmed in English (though Bianchi was again dubbed) and starring Sean Connery's brother, Neil Connery.
 Her only role in an American production was in the Dr. Kildare three-part story "Rome Will Never Leave You."

 In 1970, Bianchi retired from acting to marry a Genoan shipping magnate, Alberto Cameli, with whom she has one son (Filippo Cameli).
 Her husband died in 2018.

 In 2012, Bianchi appeared in a small role in the documentary film We're Nothing Like James Bond.